14 gluten-free places to eat out

 The Red Lion, East Haddon

-If you are looking for sophisticated, slightly more upmarket, yet still relaxed and reasonably priced food, then head to the Red Lion.
+If you are looking for sophisticated yet still relaxed and reasonably priced food, then head to the Red Lion.
 Conveniently located a few miles from Northampton and open seven days a week, their menu is very accommodating for celiacs and non-glutens, with most meals being adapted free upon request.
 With gluten free tempura tiger prawns and a BBQ Rack of ribs with asian slaw, tasty food can be expected for sure.

 Pizza Express, Rushden Lakes